vulcanfox/aks-demo/README.md

 }
 ```

-### The terraform way
+### The Terraform way
-With Terraform, we can build our entire infrastructure by opening a command-line tool and running:
+With Terraform, we can build our entire infrastructure by opening a command-line terminal and running:

 ```bash
     terraform init